rit-sse/old-api/README.md

 The endpoints are controlled by Laravel routes.
 To look at the routing setup, open up the router definition in `app/Http/routes.php`.

-All `Controllers` within this project are RESTful controllers (as defined by Laravel, denoted by the `Route::resource` syntax in `routes.php`).
+Most `Controllers` within this project are RESTful controllers (as defined by Laravel, denoted by the `Route::resource` syntax in `routes.php`).
 The specific mapping for this type of controller can be found in Laravel's [documentation](http://laravel.com/docs/5.1/controllers#restful-resource-controllers).
+For the most part, you probably want a resource controller, unless doing something more specialized such as authentication or statistics.
+In that case, you should take a look at using the `Route::controller` syntax found [here](http://laravel.com/docs/5.1/controllers#implicit-controllers).

 The API root of the application is currently set to `/api/v1`.
 This route is also controlled by `app/Http/routes.php`, the definition of which is controlled